iszczesniak/cpp/memory/index.md

 # Function call convention

-The details on how exactly a function is called is known as the *call convention*, which depends on the system architecture, the operating system, and the compiler.
+The technical details on how exactly a function is called is known as the *call convention*, which depends on the system architecture, the operating system, and the compiler.
 C++ does not specify a call convention, but some C++ functionality (like the constructor elision and the return value optimization) follows from a typical call convention.

 Typically, a call convention requires that the caller of the function (i.e., the code that calls a function):